wildpyro/aero_node/README.md

 # Areopoincs Lab
 ## Runs a grow tent using embedded nodejs on a **raspberry pi**

 ## Installation
+* clone the repo
+* run `npm run start` for full deployment
+* run `npm run test` to execute tests
+* run `npm run build` to build/compile source files

 ## Dependencies
 * Uses onoff package for interacting with the gpio

 ## Dev Dependencies
 * Uses typescript 2.4 and above for string enums
 * tests are through mocha and chai

 ## Configuration
 under config you can change the db and server setup.

 ### db_config
 ---